pantheon-systems/documentation/source/content/guides/edge-integrations/04-wordpress-sdk.md

 ## WP REST API

 The WordPress Edge Integrations plugin provides REST API endpoints for all of the major functions and output available via server-side PHP code.
-This allows JavaScript-based front-ends and custom Gutenberg blocks to be informed about Edge Integrations configuration, segments and user data.
+This allows JavaScript-based front-ends and custom Gutenberg blocks to be informed about the Edge Integrations configuration, segments, and user data.
 Edge Integrations uses the `pantheon/v1/ei` endpoint (e.g. `https://domain.com/wp-json/pantheon/v1/ei`) and exposes the following endpoints:

 * `/pantheon/v1/ei/segments`
 * `/pantheon/v1/ei/segments/connection`